edgaromarlopezhernandez/CoherentSolutionsChallenge/README.md

-# Coherent Solutions Challenge - Simple Backend for Hotel reservations
+# COHERENT SOLUTIONS CHALLENGE
-Create a backend application for hotel to work with reservations.
+Simple Backend application for hotel to work with reservations.

 The objective of this project is to create a simple backend for hotel reservations, aligning as closely as possible with the instructions.
 However, I also want to mention that I made a couple of decisions that don't fully comply with the given requirements but have a valid reason behind them.

-## Business requirements
+## BUSINESS REQUIREMENTS
 The three points of the business requirements are perfectly met, which are:

 - Create a new reservation.
 - Read all reservations.
 - Modify certain values of an existing reservation by ID.

-## Technical requirements
+## TECHNICAL REQUIREMENTS
 **The Java version used: 8**

 **Build automation tool: Maven** (However, I also want to mention that I am proficient in Gradle).